Serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County

 The second strategy is the prudent use of low environmental impact tick treatments.
 In residential areas where ticks are abundant, treatments are necessary to reduce tick populations.
 Tick treatments are quite effective when used selectively and intelligently.
 You want to specifically time and target treatments to those areas where ticks breed and quest rather than attempting some haphazard application and hoping for the best.
 A professional pest control firm will maximize the effectiveness of the treatments while using the least amount of product to get the job done.

 Also, no tick control method is 100% effective.
 Personal protection should always be practiced – even in your own backyard.
 The easiest way to avoid tick bites is to avoid tick-infested areas.
 If you enjoy outdoors activities, be safe.
 Reduce your exposed skin where a tick can attach by wearing long-sleeved shirts and pants.
 Tuck your pant legs into your socks.
 If you go into the woods wearing shorts and a tank top, you’re asking for trouble.
 Use repellents containing DEET.
 Be vigilant about inspecting yourself, your kids, and your pets.
-Wear light colored clothing so it is easy to identify a dark tick against a light background for help with tick control in Trenton, Brick, Toms River, Old Bridge, Middletown, Princeton Junction, Piscataway and the surrounding areas.
+Wear light colored clothing so it is easy to identify a dark tick against a light background for help with tick control in Bridgewater, Brick, Toms River, Old Bridge, Middletown, Princeton Junction, Piscataway and the surrounding areas.

 Deer ticks are tiny.
 We are talking about something the size of a sesame seed – not dog ticks that swell up like miniature water balloons.
 If you don’t actively look for them, you won’t find them.
 Make a habit of thoroughly checking yourself and others for the tiny nymph after outdoor activities and vacations.
-About 25 to 50 percent of the deer ticks in Mercer, Ocean, Monmouth, Middlesex County are infected with and able to transmit Lyme disease.
+About 25 to 50 percent of the deer ticks in Mercer, Ocean, Monmouth, Somerset, & Middlesex County are infected with and able to transmit Lyme disease.
 Newly hatched deer ticks do not initially carry this disease; they pick it up from an infected animal.
 Once a tick picks up the bacterium, it will retain it to its next stage, and be able to infect future host animals.